SirWumpus/post4/README.md

 Similar to `ALLOT`, reserve `n` address-units of data-space and return its start address.
 While defining a word in C based implementations, like `p4`, data-space regions may be relocated when they are enlarged, thus invalidating previous values of `HERE`.
 Therefore:

 ```
-...
-HERE 100 CELLS ALLOT ...
+HERE 100 CELLS ALLOT
 ```

 Should `ALLOT` enlarge and relocate the data-space, the address saved by `HERE` on the stack will now point into invalid memory.
-With `reserve` the address of the region just reserved is on top of the stack insuring that the address is valid until the next enlargement of the data-space by `reserve`,`,`, `C,`, `COMPILE,`, or `ALIGN`.
+With `reserve` the address of the region just reserved is on top of the stack insuring that the address is valid until the next enlargement of the data-space by `reserve`,`,`, `ALIGN`, `ALLOT`, `C,`, or `COMPILE,`.

 - - -
 ### strlen